redis/redis-doc/topics/modules-api-ref.md

-`REDISMODULE_HASH_EXISTS`: instead of setting the value of the field expecting a RedisModuleString pointer to pointer, the function just reports if the field esists or not and expects an integer pointer as the second element of each pair.
+`REDISMODULE_HASH_EXISTS`: instead of setting the value of the field expecting a RedisModuleString pointer to pointer, the function just reports if the field persists or not and expects an integer pointer as the second element of each pair.

 Example of `REDISMODULE_HASH_CFIELD`: